-As a career consultant, speaker and founder of Thriving Ambition, Inc, I help engineers become world-class leaders and help companies looking for engineers attract the exceptional candidates.
+As an engineering career consultant, speaker and founder of Thriving Ambition, Inc, I help engineers become world-class leaders and help companies looking for engineers attract the exceptional candidates.

 After graduating with a Masters degree from Johns Hopkins University, I quickly rose from entry-level engineer to a mid-level manager in less than 18 months and increased my salary over 37%!
+After that, I was recruited by a major technology company in Silicon Valley.
+From this, I was able to 2x my engineering management salary.
 This allowed me to pay off her student loans and travel to a new city every month.

 My expert advice on engineering careers, leadership and networking has landed me a spot on the Forbes.com Coaches Council, American Express Open Forum, RunRun.it Blog, Technology Expresso Podcast, Saint Louis University, National Society of Black Engineers – Saint Louis and many more.